Indian Carrot Dessert in Instant pot. A no grate, no hassle easy famous restaurant style carrot halwa in electric pressure cooker.

 - 1 handful Raisins

 - 4 pods Cardamom (crushed)

-- Note : (You switch from saute mode to manual / pressure cook mode a couple of times in this recipe for even cooking and less stirring)
+- PLEASE NOTE : Cooking mode is switched from saute mode to manual / pressure cook mode a couple of times in this recipe for even cooking and less stirring.

 - Cut the ends off of the carrot and wash well, scrape the skin off with a peeler if you like then cut into large pieces.